 There are many companies that you can book with, some offering SUP, canoeing and other water sports as well.
 No fear if you’ve never tried these activities out before, many places offer beginner lessons in addition to advanced tours.

-Toronto may be a bustling city, but it also has some gorgeous white sand beaches for you to enjoy!
+Toronto may be a bustling city, but it also has some gorgeous white sand beaches for you to enjoy right next to the Toronto harbour!
 There are a lot of them, so you can really take your pick.

 Some of the best include Sunnyside Beach, Hanlan’s Point, and Cherry Beach.
 Of course, to enjoy a day of tanning and swimming you’d need to be spending a summer weekend in Toronto.

-If you’ve never been to Toronto, or to Canada in general, you may have some questions on what to expect.
-Here are some questions you may have, as well as answers, to help you plan and enjoy an awesome Toronto getaway!
+If you’ve never been to Toronto, or Canada in general, you may have some questions on what to expect.
+Check out these few FAQs to answer your burning questions.

 Final Thoughts on a Great Weekend in Toronto

-By now, you should be completely ready for your trip to Toronto this weekend, or any weekend for that matter!
+By now, you should be completely ready for your trip to Toronto.

-While you’re not likely to be able to get through everything we’ve mentioned in this travel guide with just 48 hours in Toronto, be sure to pick out the best for you!
-Whatever your reason for visiting this wonderful city, you’ll find appropriate things to do.
+While you’re not likely to be able to get through everything we’ve mentioned in this guide in just 48 hours in Toronto, be sure to pick out the best for you!
+Whatever your reason for visiting this wonderful city, you’ll find great things to do.

-We hope your bags are packed wisely, and your taste buds are ready for this trip!
-If you’re stopping off in Toronto during a Canada backpacking experience, enjoy the city break!
+We hope your bags are packed wisely, and your taste buds are ready!